Are you e-Invoice ready? Get your free compliance assessment in 5 minutesAre you e-Invoice ready?Get Your Score

 Insight #2

-The category breakdown of our 200+ vendors tells the market's origin story.
-EDI (Electronic Data Interchange) specialists — companies that have been moving structured business documents between trading partners for decades — represent the largest single category.
+The category breakdown of our 200+ vendors (based on our vendor database classification as of March 2026) tells the market's origin story.
+EDI (Electronic Data Interchange) specialists, companies that have been moving structured business documents between trading partners for decades, represent the largest single category.
 They are followed by AP/AR automation providers, advisory firms, document management systems, pure-play e-invoicing platforms, PEPPOL network operators, ERP vendors, and tax technology specialists.

 Key Stats